Email Automation Flow

 — Eleanor B.

-User Journey Map
+Journey Map

 Identifying Opportunities

-In our customer surveys, we asked users to tell us about their experience shopping for weddinginvitations.
+In our customer surveys, we asked users to tell us about their experience shopping for wedding invitations.
 Using that information, I created a journey map to illustrate a user’s buying experience, from exploration to brand advocacy.

 Connecting Opportunities to Deliverables

-• Follow with a series of emails providing advice and inspiration to support users on the buyer journey
+• Follow with a series of emails providing advice and inspiration to support users on the buyer journey (for example, how to word invitations and address envelopes)

-User Flow
+User Flow:

 Organizing the Drip Campaign